 - Who will take the lead: Once a plan is place, who will accept the role of coordinating care and notifying all of the other involved parties?

 Remember, even seniors who age in place may need a helping hand, and family members cannot always assume the caregiver responsibilities.
-Geriatric Care Managers can help out with household tasks, home care services, and even financial or health care planning.
+Care Management team members can help out with household tasks, home care services, and even financial or health care planning.

 Don’t Assume Aging-in-Place is Good for All